andresromerouy/DataSciInPractice24/Lectures/[UM-02] String data in Python.md

 dtype: object
 ```

 Note that `.str.split()` returns a series whose terms are lists (of different lengths).
 This series has data type `object`, which in Pandas means anything that is not Boolean or numeric.
-The method `.count()` comes vectorized in Pandas in an obvious way:
+The string method `.count()` has been vectorized in Pandas in an obvious way:

 ```
 In [18]: pres.str.count('e')